HanryLai/HanryLai/README.md

 ---

-## 🎯 What I'm Learning
+## 🎯 Currently Learning

-- Xây dựng REST API với **NestJS** và **Spring Boot**
+- Building RESTful APIs with **NestJS** and **Spring Boot**
-- Tìm hiểu cách làm việc với **microservices** cơ bản
+- Exploring the basics of **microservices architecture**
-- Làm việc nhóm và quản lý mã nguồn với **Git + GitHub**
+- Collaborating with Git and GitHub
-- Hiểu thêm về các kiến trúc phần mềm đơn giản, dễ mở rộng
+- Learning about clean, scalable system design

 ---

-## 🎉 About Me
+## 🎉 A Bit About Me

-- 🧩 Thích tìm hiểu backend, đặc biệt là logic xử lý nghiệp vụ
+- 🧩 I enjoy backend development and solving logical problems
-- 🤔 Không ngại lỗi — vì lỗi là bạn đồng hành khi học lập trình
+- 🧠 I believe mistakes are part of the learning process
-- 🍵 Sở thích: code kèm trà sữa, nghe nhạc khi debug
+- 🎧 I love coding with music and milk tea on the side!

 ---